jainsameer1991/object-storage/README.md

-# object-storage

-Object storage is a data storage architecture that manages data as objects, as opposed to other storage architectures like file systems which manage data as a file hierarchy, or block storage which manages data as blocks within sectors and tracks.
-Each object typically includes the data itself, a variable amount of metadata, and a unique identifier.
-Object storage is highly scalable and is commonly used for storing large amounts of unstructured data such as photos, videos, backups, and log files.
-Popular examples include Amazon S3, Google Cloud Storage, and Azure Blob Storage.

----

 ## Distributed Object Storage Simulation (Java 21 & Spring Boot 3.x)

 This project simulates a distributed object storage system inspired by modern cloud architectures, using Java 21 and Spring Boot 3.x.
 The simulation models the data flow and core components of a scalable, highly available, and strongly consistent object storage backend.